1981 New Jersey gubernatorial election

-The general election was framed as a referendum on the new presidency of Ronald Reagan, in particular Reagan's cuts to federal spending.
-On election night, the results were too close to call, but showed a Kean lead of less than 1,700.
-Florio petitioned for a recount, which expanded Kean's lead slightly, and Florio conceded on November 30.
+The general election was framed as a referendum on the new presidency of Ronald Reagan and, in particular, Reagan's cuts to federal spending.
+On election night, the results were too close to call, but Kean led by fewer than 1,700 votes.
+Florio petitioned for a recount, which expanded Kean's lead slightly; Florio conceded the race on November 30.